EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 c.
 No, because neither the client nor the attorney was involved in the prior action.

 d.
-No, because the attorney believes that the disclosure would be detrimental to the client’s best interests.
+No, because the attorney believes that the disclosure would be detrimental to the client's best interests.

 ### Question 13

 Driver consulted Attorney and asked Attorney to represent Driver, who was being prosecuted for driving while intoxicated in a jurisdiction in which there is an increased penalty for a second offense.
-Driver told Attorney that his driver’s license has been obtained under an assumed name because his prior license had been suspended for driving while under the influence of alcohol.
-Driver asked Attorney not to disclose Driver’s true name during the course of representation and told Attorney that, if called as a witness, he would give his assumed name.
+Driver told Attorney that his driver's license has been obtained under an assumed name because his prior license had been suspended for driving while under the influence of alcohol.
+Driver asked Attorney not to disclose Driver's true name during the course of representation and told Attorney that, if called as a witness, he would give his assumed name.
 Attorney informed Driver that, in order to properly defend the case, Attorney must call Driver as a witness.
-Attorney called Driver as a witness and, in response to Attorney’s question “what is your name?"
+Attorney called Driver as a witness and, in response to Attorney's question “what is your name?"
 Driver gave his assumed name and not his true name.

 Is Attorney subject to discipline?

 a.
 Yes, because Attorney knowingly used false testimony.

 b.
-Yes, if Driver committed a felony when he obtained the driver’s license under an assumed name.
+Yes, if Driver committed a felony when he obtained the driver's license under an assumed name.

 c.
-No, because Attorney’s knowledge of Driver’s true name was obtained during the course of representation.
+No, because Attorney's knowledge of Driver's true name was obtained during the course of representation.

 d.
-No, unless Driver’s true name is an issue in the proceeding.
+No, unless Driver's true name is an issue in the proceeding.

 ### Question 14

 Client, who is under indictment for homicide, is represented by Attorney.
 In the course of representation, Client told Attorney that Client had previously killed two other persons in homicides completely unrelated to the murder indictment for which Attorney is providing representation.
-Attorney, with Client’s consent, made a tape recording of Client’s confession regarding the unrelated homicides.
-At Attorney’s request, Client also drew a map on which he designated the remote locations of the graves of the victims of the unrelated killings.
+Attorney, with Client's consent, made a tape recording of Client's confession regarding the unrelated homicides.
+At Attorney's request, Client also drew a map on which he designated the remote locations of the graves of the victims of the unrelated killings.
 Those bodies had not been found by the police, and Client is not a suspect in those crimes, both of which remain unsolved.

 - Is Attorney subject to discipline for failing to disclose voluntarily to the authorities his knowledge of the two prior murders and the locations of the bodies of the victims?
 - Would your answer change if Attorney went to the site where the bodies were disposed and viewed—but did not disturb—the bodies?